Hamilton North and Bellshill (Scottish Parliament constituency)

-Hamilton North and Bellshill was a constituency of the Scottish Parliament (Holyrood).
+Hamilton North and Bellshill was a constituency of the Scottish Parliament.
 It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It was also one of ten constituencies in the Central Scotland electoral region, which elected seven additional members, in addition to ten constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it was also one of ten constituencies in the Central Scotland electoral region, which elected seven additional members, in addition to ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

-For the Scottish Parliament election, 2011, the constituency was significantly redrawn.
-Two new seats - Hamilton, Larkhall and Stonehouse and Uddingston and Bellshill - replaced the existing Hamilton North and Bellshill constituency.
+For the 2011 Scottish Parliament election, the constituency was abolished, being replaced by two new seats: Hamilton, Larkhall and Stonehouse, and Uddingston and Bellshill.